tock/libtock-c/examples/tutorials/root_of_trust/suspicious_service_milestone_one/README.md

 Hardware Root of Trust (HWRoT) "Suspicious" Userspace Attack Application
 ------------------------------------------------------------------------

-This application implements a basic SRAM dump attack on the encryption servicde application in the Hardware Root of Trust demo.
+This application implements a basic SRAM dump attack on the encryption service application in the Hardware Root of Trust demo.

 This is part of a tutorial which improves the encryption application in multiple